ZBYnb/MBSCLoc/README.md

 MFL.ipynb: The code in this Jupyter Notebook can be used to load models from either model_saved_max_upsampling_9 or model_saved_min_downsampling_13 for predicting the subcellular localization sites of mRNA.

+The data file is too large, please email me if you need all the raw data.

 ## Contact
 zhangbangyi@stu.jiangnan.edu.cn
 zby_9826@163.com